DLuLabUCLA/VideoHelper_DeepLabCut/README.md

 ## Other notes

+All h5 files are stored with key "keypoints" using code `pandas.DataFrame.to_hdf(*, key='keypoints', mode='w')`, which overwrites the original key in hdf file and replace with "keypoints"

-As of 10/10/2024, make sure to include all above parameters in the yaml file, since there are no default values set in the code
+As of 10/10/2024, for each task, make sure to include all above parameters in the yaml file, since there are no default values set in the code